 Curiously, the first written reference of butterfly related to male homosexuality is the 16th century, done by Pedro de León, Jesuit confessor to the prison of Seville, in the book “El apéndice de los ajusticiados” (Appendix of executed).
 Pedro de León compared the men who practiced sodomy with the “mariposillas” (little butterflys), that tempted by the light of the flame get too close and ended up burning, as well it happens to the sodomites, who just burned at the stake.

-sissy, pansy.
-Initially, both Marica as Mariquita, were pet forms for the name María (Mary).
-Thus the term Mariquita is recorded in the DRAE of 1869 as diminutive of María, and in 1884 as diminutive of Marica.
+Could be translated into the English language as a sissy, pansy.
+Initially, both Marica as Mariquita were pet forms for the name María (Mary).
+Thus this term is recorded in the DRAE of 1869 as diminutive of María, and in 1884 as diminutive of Marica.
 It is not until 1925 when it is included for the first time the meaning of effeminate man.
 Despite used interchangeably, it seems that the difference between Mariquita and Maricón is the degree of effeminacy of the person against whom it is used.
-Although currently the DRAE retains the meaning of effeminate man and does not include the meaning of insult to homosexual men, Mariquita is a fairly common insult used against any man, gay or not, effeminate or not, and even as affectionate joke between friends.
+Although currently the DRAE retains the meaning of effeminate man and does not include the meaning of insult to homosexual men, it is a fairly common insult used against any man, gay or not, effeminate or not, and even as an affectionate joke between macho-man friends.

 term from the Mexican language or Nahuatl to name a beetle.
 It is also used to insult homosexual men, but more specifically it is used to name those men who define themselves as straight but have sex with gays.
 Mayate would be the equivalent of the Peruvian Mostacero and the Colombian Cucarrón.
 In both cases stands out the role exclusively active (top) of these men by the remnants of feces that can present the penis after anal sex.